AMD ZenDNN

 Getting Started

 Below is a comprehensive ZenDNN User Guide that covers the release highlights and installation instructions for PyTorch and TensorFlow.
-For the performance turning enthusiasts, learn about extra tips and tricks under the Performance Tuning chapter.
+For the performance tuning enthusiasts, learn about extra tips and tricks under the Performance Tuning chapter.
+To read more about current and previous releases, check out the ZenDNN Release Blog tab.

 Documentation